-23. As is readily apparent, although the total costs are the same, the proportion of the total NorthWestern specific costs that each component represents differs from proportion of the WECC-wide costs that the component represents.
-For example, the CAISO does not anticipate incurring any additional storage costs or EMS upgrade costs, but to integrate NorthWestern, the CAISO will need to incur software licensing and production software modification costs up front.
-Although the on the generic rate, the CAISO cannot determine at this time if this will be the case with regard to all future participants.
-Nonetheless, the CAISO has concluded that the generic fee represents the most equitable methodology of allocating the costs of a WECC-wide energy imbalance market.
+23. As is readily apparent, although the total costs are the same, the proportion of the total EPE-specific costs that each component represents differs from proportion of the WECC-wide costs that the component represents.
+For example, the CAISO does not anticipate incurring any additional software license costs, but to integrate EPE, the CAISO will need to incur costs to cover such items as project management, testing, integration, network configuration and mapping, as well as production software modifications.
+Although the EPEspecific costs are the same as the EPE fee based on the generic rate, the CAISO cannot determine at this time if this will be the case with regard to all future EIM participants.
+Nonetheless, the CAISO has concluded that the generic fee represents the most equitable methodology of allocating the costs of a WECCwide EIM.